alexandroid000/talks/qual/qual.md

 . . .

-To approach these questions, study the *derivative* of the *optimal parameters*, or of the *loss*, with respect to different perturbations of a single training point.
+To approach these questions, study the *derivative* of the *loss* with respect to perturbation of a single training point.

 . . .